Abishan13/maidanam-showcase/README.md

 ⚠️ **The source code is private.**
 This project is intended to grow into a SaaS product and may be commercialized.
 For that reason, the code is not public to protect the product's intellectual property.
+However, the code can be shared privately upon request for professional purposes.

 ---